This post contains affiliate links; see my privacy policy for details.

 Use the code TILTEDMAP15 for 15% off any order.

-Sustainable Clothing Brands:
+Sustainable Clothing Brands

 Unbound Merino makes my favorite packable travel clothes.
-They hardly wrinkle at all (one of the virtues of good quality merino wool), and stay un-smelly for days and even weeks between washes.
-Plus, their designs are elegant and stylish (no logos), and easy to mix in with your wardrobe.
+They don't wrinkle at all (one of the virtues of good quality merino wool), and they stay un-smelly for days and even weeks between washes.

 Knix is one of many brands I've reviewed that makes comfortable, washable period underwear – designed to absorb your flow, replacing panty-liners and even tampons.
-They also make cute, comfortable wireless bras and loungewear, and have the widest selection of fun patterns and colors I've found.
+They also make cute, comfortable wireless bras and loungewear, and have the widest selection of patterns and colors I've found.

 Pela is famous for their compostable phone cases in tons of designs – they’ll break down into nothing but dirt within a year, including in the Lomi composter (also made by Pela).
 They recently added sunglasses, too, which aren’t compostable, but they are made with lower carbon emissions, less water, and less packaging than other brands.
 I've used all of these products for years and stand by the quality.